Physical pest control: Traps

 Fly paper or sticky boards are devices used in order to capture insects as they land upon the surface of the trap.
 They are covered in a substance that attracts insects, but are actually very sticky or poisonous.
 These traps are commonly used for flies or leafhoppers.

 Trap strips are crops that are grown on fields with the intention of using them to attract insects and not have insects infest the other crops that are being grown.
 The insects can then be dealt with much more easily than if they were to have been spread throughout an entire field.
 Trap strips are very useful for dealing with the wheat stem sawfly.
 The sawflies will go only as far as they need to in order to plant their eggs.
 If solid stemmed plants are planted around the a crop field, then that's where the sawflies will go and the sawflies’ larvae can't survive in the solid stem.

-Large Scale Usage
+Large scale usage

 On a much larger scale, physical control methods become much less effective because of the time that must be invested into it and because it is likely to be less economical.
 For example, taking care of a single tree is simple, but taking care of 500, like on a farm, would be impossible using physical control.